OmarHazemElesawy/Netflix-Clone/README.md

 - Use of React Hooks and React Context API for state management.
 - Use of React Router DOM for routing.
 - Use of Axios for HTTP requests.
-- Use of firebase for storing images, trailers and videos.
+- Use of firebase for uploading, storing and retreiving images, trailers and videos.
-- Use of Render for deployment.
 - CRUD operations for movies and series.
 - CRUD operations for movie lists and series lists.
 - CRUD operations for users.
+- Use of Render for deployment.

 ## Installation: